A nearly optimal randomized algorithm for explorable heap selection: A new algorithm

 \paragraph{The procedure DFS} The procedure \Call{DFS}{} is a variant of depth first search.
 The input to the procedure is $T$, a cutoff value $\Lb \in \mathbb{R}$ and an integer $n \in \mathbb{N}$.
 The procedure returns the number of vertices in $T$ whose value is at most $\Lb$.

 It achieves that by exploring the tree $T$ in a depth first search manner, starting at the root and turning back as soon as a node $w\in T$ such that $\text{val}(w) > \Lb$ is encountered.
 Moreover, if the number of nodes whose value is at most $\Lb$ exceeds $n$ during the search, the algorithm stops and returns $n+1$.
-This subtree visits only nodes in $T_{\Lb}$ or its direct descendants and its running time is $O(n)$.

 The algorithm output is the following integer.

 Observe that the \Call{DFS}{} procedure allows us to check whether a node $w \in T$ is a good node, i.e. whether $\val(w) \leq \opt^T(n)$.
 Indeed, $w$ is good if and only if $\Call{DFS}{T, \val(w), n} \leq n$.